GillesArcas/numsed/README.md

 ## Getting started

-To install, just clone or download the depository zip file and run the setup.
+To install, just clone or download the depository zip file and run the setup in download directory:

+`pip install .`

 Use the following command to compile and run a numsed python script:

-`numsed.py filename`
+`numsed myscript.py`

 The resulting sed script is obtained with:

-`numsed.py --trace filename`
+`numsed --trace myscript.py`

 ## Compilation process